Inspire Medical Systems, Inc. (INSP) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-21, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspire Medical Systems, Inc. ("Inspire" or the "Company") (NYSE: INSP)
+LOS ANGELES, Nov.
+25, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Inspire Medical Systems, Inc. ("Inspire" or the "Company") (NYSE: INSP) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN INSPIRE MEDICAL SYSTEMS, INC. (INSP), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN INSPIRE MEDICAL SYSTEMS, INC. (INSP), CLICK HERE BEFORE JANUARY 5, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?